infracloudio/moodle-acorn/tutorial.md

 [Moodle™ LMS](https://moodle.org/) is an open source online Learning Management System widely used at universities, schools, and corporations.
 It is modular and highly adaptable to any type of online learning.

-[Acorn](http://www.acorn.io) is a cloud computing platform with a big free sandbox that anyone can use by registering with a GitHub account.
-It is designed to simplify running modern  cloud-native apps on the public cloud.
-You use familiar development and deployment workflows based on mainstream container tools without having to deal with provisioning or configuring any underlying cloud resources.
-Basically it provides all the power of Kubernetes and Terraform, without any of the complexity.
+[Acorn](http://www.acorn.io) is a  platform that opens up exciting possibilities for hosting Moodle, a widely adopted learning management system.
+Moodle is chosen by educators and institutions globally for its robust features and adaptability in delivering online courses.
+By deploying Moodle on Acorn, users can leverage a cloud-native environment with a generous free sandbox accessible to anyone with a GitHub account.

-To deploy an application on Acorn we need to define our application as an Acornfile, which will produce the Acorn Image that we can deploy on the platform.
+To deploy an application on Acorn we need to define our application as an [Acornfile](https://docs.acorn.io/reference/acornfile), which will produce the Acorn Image that we can deploy on the platform.
 In this tutorial, we will explore how to provision a sample Moodle Application on Acorn.

 If you’re the kind of person who likes to skip to the end, you can [deploy the sample application in your sandbox now](https://acorn.io/run/ghcr.io/infracloudio/moodle-acorn:v4.3.0-1?ref=slayer321&name=moodle) and just start poking around in it.
 Sandbox deployments in Acorn are restricted by size, and run for two hours, so it should provide plenty of time for you to evaluate and test anything.
-You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to run something in production.
+You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to keep Moodle application running for long durations

 If you want to follow along, I’ll walk through the steps to deploy Moodle using Acorn.